Toggle: English / Spanish

 Crash diets, especially those that do not contain enough protein

-A number of medications, including retinoids, birth control pills, beta-blockers, certain antidepressants, NSAIDs (including iburpofen) and calcium channel blockers
+Medications, including retinoids, birth control pills, beta-blockers, calcium channel blockers, certain antidepressants, NSAIDs (including ibuprofen).

-- Alopecia areata -- bald patches that develop on the scalp, beard, and, possibly, eyebrows.
-Eyelashes may fall out as well.
+- Alopecia areata (bald patches on the scalp, beard, and, possibly, eyebrows; eyelashes may fall out).

 - Autoimmune conditions such as lupus